Finite-size behavior of higher-order cumulant ratios near criticality in two-dimensional Potts models: Results

-A partial reversal of the ordering up to $\frac{\chi_5}{\chi_1}$, i.e., $\frac{\chi_5}{\chi_1} > \frac{\chi_4}{\chi_2} > \frac{\chi_3}{\chi_1}$ is seen in a narrow temperature range below the $T_{C,L}$, but a complete reversal is not observed for both $q=2$ and $q=3$ state Potts model.
-An important point to note is that regions of inequality exclusively lie in the critical region, which itself shrinks as in the infinite volume limit.
+Taken together, the behavior observed for both $q=2$ and $q=3$ models indicates that a partial reversal of the ordering up to $\frac{\chi_5}{\chi_1}$, i.e., $\frac{\chi_5}{\chi_1} > \frac{\chi_4}{\chi_2} > \frac{\chi_3}{\chi_1}$ occurs below $T_{C,L}$, while a complete reversal remains absent in both cases.
+An important point to note is that regions of inequality exclusively lie in the critical region, which itself shrinks in the infinite volume limit.
 This suggests that for infinite system size, we may not be able to establish any inequalities for the susceptibility ratios of magnetization in the spin models considered, and any observed orderings are a finite size effect.
-It would be interesting to check if any such volume dependence of the produced medium is seen in the relativistic heavy ion collisions.
+However, since the studied inequalities are relevant to LQCD and experimental heavy-ion collisions, both of which deal with systems with finite volume (moderate $L/\xi$), this work holds significant importance.
+Our preliminary determinations of the correlation lengths suggest that the ratio of $L$ to the correlation length ($\xi$), denoted as $L/\xi$, ranges between approximately 9.1 and 13.3 for the lattice systems studied in this work.
+Notably, systems associated with LQCD studies and experimental heavy-ion collisions exhibit $L/\xi$ values lower than those obtained in our study, indicating that finite size effects also play a crucial role in shaping the observed behavior in those systems.
+It would be intriguing to explore whether the volume dependency observed for the inequalities in spin models also holds true for the produced medium in relativistic heavy-ion collisions.